 bought. collected. looted?
 Everyday Objects and their Nazi Past

-The final presentation of the travelling exhibition gave the Historisches Museum the opportunity to show the traces of the 'Legalised Theft' that are still visible today: in the museum collection as well as in private ownership.
+The final presentation of the travelling exhibition was used by the Historisches Museum as an opportunity to demonstrate the traces of “legalised theft” that are still visible today: in the museum collection and in private ownership.
 Therefore, the exhibition “Inherited.
 Bought.
-Looted?" was developed.
-One part of the exhibition showed how the museum benefited from the 'legalized theft' of the Jews, what role provenance research plays in the museum and what questions and difficulties it faces.
-In a second part, the effects of the 'legalised theft' on six families were shown, whose stories are told in the Library of Generations.
+Stolen?” was also developed to supplement this.
+Part of the exhibition was used to show how the museum profited from “legalised theft” from Jews, what role provenance research plays in the museum and which questions and difficulties it encounters.
+In the second part, the effects of “legalised theft” on six families were explored, whose stories are told in the Bibliothek der Generationen.

 The City Lab explored objects in private ownership, the owners of which changed during the period of National Socialism, e.g. at public auctions where the belongings of deported Jews were sold.
 People whose homes had suffered bomb damage who received new clothing and furniture were often provided with items that had previously belonged to Jews.
 Countless items changed hands in this way and lots of people, both museums and individuals, profited from this “legalised theft”.
 Other “difficult things” that were shown in the City Lab were “souvenirs” of Wehrmacht soldiers that were brought home from “occupied territories”, e.g. icons, a silver tumbler, linen and jewellery.
 In what circumstances did these things change hands?